EIFS, Architecture, and the Sustainable Design Revolution

 First opened in 1986, the EIFS-clad Peabody hotel in Orlando, FL retains its distinctive appearance.

-Take a life-cycle cost approach and EIFS can be reconfigured to do much more.
-Provision can be made for water drainage, R-value can be substantially increased, an air barrier can be added, and impact resistance dramatically improved, all for very little extra cost.
+With the advent of more rigorous building codes, EIFS can be configured to provide higher performance.
+Provision can be made for water drainage; insulation values can be substantially increased; an air barrier can be added; and impact resistance dramatically improved, all for very little extra cost.
 Compare these High-Performance EIFS with traditional materials like brick, stone and metal composite, and EIFS can substantially reduce initial cost in addition to providing outstanding performance and aesthetics.

 Description